SpectrumLi/TSVDExamples/README.md

 ### Results:
 There will be several TSVD-bugs files which contains the racing accesses.
 The output file explanation:

-+ TSVD-allbug-*: Each line contains a bug (a operation pair).
++ TSVD-allbug: Each line contains a bug (a operation pair).
 The TSVD-bug-* contains detailed information for the bug.
-+ TSVD-bug-*: All the bug information.
++ TSVD-bug: All the bug information.
 A bug is one an operation pair.
 For each operation, the location in source and stacktrace are recorded.
-+ TSVD-preplan-*: The generated file to guide the detecting strategy for the next run.
++ TSVD-preplan: The generated file to guide the detecting strategy for the next run.
 Sometimes we need to run the test twice to expose the bugs.
-+ TSVD-debug-*: The information for debugging TSVD.
++ TSVD-debug: The information for debugging TSVD.

 Here are the bugs in the related examples.